Jacquetta Hawkes: Death and legacy

 Hawkes died in Cheltenham on 18 March 1996.
 Cremated, her ashes are interred with Priestley's at an unknown location in the churchyard of the Church of St Michael and All Angels, Hubberholme in North Yorkshire.
 However, their presence there is commemorated with a plaque on the church.

-Whilst Hawkes' views and writing may have been too "poetic" for the archaeological establishment, particularly in the context of processual archaeology's popularity in the later mid-twentieth century, in the twenty-first century her writing found new audiences, with a re-issue of A Land in 2012 with a new foreword by nature writer and academic Robert Macfarlane.
-Hawkes' artistic, poetic and humanitarian approach to archaeology has been termed "creative archaeology" by biographer Christine Finn.
+Whilst Hawkes's views and writing may have been too "poetic" for the archaeological establishment, particularly in the context of processual archaeology's popularity in the later mid-twentieth century, in the twenty-first century her writing found new audiences, with a re-issue of A Land in 2012 with a new foreword by nature writer and academic Robert Macfarlane.
+Hawkes's artistic, poetic and humanitarian approach to archaeology has been termed "creative archaeology" by biographer Christine Finn.

 Archive

 Special Collections at the University of Bradford holds her archive, which contains diaries, letters, photographs, notebooks, drafts, unpublished works, school reports and nature diaries.

 Exhibitions

-Exhibitions inspired by Hawkes' life and works include:
+Exhibitions inspired by Hawkes's life and works include: